 Macha house kyoto

-The store has 2 floors, the space is a bit small but the food and drinks are quite delicious, that's why the shop always has a long line waiting outside the door.
-Waiting time is about 15-20 minutes.
-Today I ordered Tiramisu covered with matcha, and matcha red bean ice cream.
+The store has two floors, and while the space is a bit small, the food and drinks are delicious, which is why there’s always a long line outside.
+The waiting time is usually around 15-20 minutes.
+Today, I ordered Tiramisu covered in matcha and matcha red bean ice cream.

-In addition, Gion also has many traditional ramen shops with their own unique flavors that everyone should not miss.
-And here is one of those ramen shops:
+In addition, Gion is home to many traditional ramen shops, each offering its own unique flavors that are definitely worth trying.
+Here is one of those ramen spots:

 Ichiryu Manbai